 Early Music Chamber Ensembles

 All levels, beginner to advanced, grouped by experience.
 Opportunity to study and play Renaissance Viol consort repertoire for 3-6 viols (treble, tenor, bass).
 Beginning classes will learn basic Viola da Gamba technique and will be able to play simple consort pieces by semester end.
 Instruments are available for enrolled students.
-Led by Laurie Rabut and Alice Robbins.
+Led by Alice Robbins.

 For experienced modern violin family string players.
 Violin, viola, cello and bass students will study late Renaissance and Baroque style bowing and playing techniques and appropriate performance practice through the study and playing of ensemble pieces from the time period 1550-1750.
 A limited number of gut strung instruments and early bows are available for enrolled students.
-Led by Laurie Rabut and Alice Robbins.
+Led by Alice Robbins.

 Music as it was played for dancers in the 16th to 18th centuries, and adapted for concert music by composers from Monteverdi to Bach, from pavan and galliard to minuet, sarabande, and gigue.
 Open to intermediate and advanced players of recorder, flute, violin, viola, cello, viola da gamba, lute, and guitar.
 Led by Meg Pash.